 Is your current training intense enough, or long enough, to help improve your fitness?
 How do you know if you’re working hard enough to make a difference in the long run or if you’re not pushing yourself hard enough?
 Training status helps you make decisions about future training by automatically taking into account changes in fitness level, your current acute (7-day) training load and any change in training load with respect to previous training.
 In essence, it tells you the effectiveness of your current training and provides guidance to help you improve your training decisions.

-Provided by Firstbeat, the calculation utilizes several dimensions of a personalized model of your physiology.
+Provided by Firstbeat, the calculation utilises several dimensions of a personalised model of your physiology.
 Changes in your VO2 max fitness level in light of your recent training loads over time indicate the effectiveness of your training.

 The dynamic and interwoven nature of our physiology often makes the process of training seem more like art than science.
 On the surface, what we expect isn’t always what we get, and what we get isn’t always what we expect.